 This can be particularly true for one of the most popular breakfast foods on the planet – eggs.
 Part of the reason for the popularity of chicken eggs is their versatility.
-Not only are egg yolks and egg whites common ingredients in many recipes, but they are also consumed on their own all around the world in a variety of forms.
+Not only are egg yolks and egg whites common ingredients in many recipes but they are also consumed on their own worldwide in various forms.

 So Are Eggs Vegan?